Let’s Define Image Resolution

-The different sizes for each individual raster image have to be created using a graphics program like Adobe Photoshop.
-So you would have an x1 image, for normal screens where 1 CSS Pixel = 1 Hardware Pixel.
+The different pixel dimensions for each individual raster image have to be created using a graphics program like Adobe Photoshop.
+So, you would have an x1 image, for normal screens where 1 CSS Pixel = 1 Hardware Pixel.
 Then even an x1.5 image, and so forth up to x4 – as of late 2017.
-Who knows there could be x5 soon.
+Who knows there could be x5 soon?
 Experts say there comes a point where high pixel density screens will be pointless after a certain PPI density.

 The World Wide Web Consortium has not recommended (ratified) any method yet using CSS.
-And don’t forget, web browsers are owned by companies, and they often go their own way until W3C fully recommends a method.
+And don’t forget, companies own web browsers, and they often go their own way until W3C fully recommends a method.

 In the meantime, it’s a bit of a hash, where things called polyfills are used to cope with cross web browser issues and old web browsers.

 Responsive Web Design

-Put simply it means everything on a page is sized and delivered relative to the Viewport (the actual screen size of the web browser).
+Put simply it means everything on a page is sized and delivered relative to the Viewport (the actual pixel dimensions of the web browser window).

-Responsive web design is about using relative measurements that change the way the page behaves on different screen sizes.
+Responsive web design is about using relative measurements that change the way the page behaves on different screen resolutions.

 The web browser (User-Agent), on the device, tells the webserver it’s Viewport size.
-The Web Server delivers content based on that Viewport size using Media Queries.
+The Web Server delivers content based on that Viewport pixel dimensions using Media Queries.

-Media Queries are based on fixed pixel breakpoints to present the content in a different way based on the viewport width.
+Media Queries are based on fixed pixel breakpoints to present the content in a separate way based on the viewport width.
 There might, for instance, be four breakpoints, based on average Viewport sizes.
 In other words, the layout will change as the viewport gets wider, or narrower.
-What this means, in reality, a three-column web page on a desktop computer will end up as a one-column web page on a mobile phone.
+What this means a three-column web page on a desktop computer will end up as a one-column web page on a mobile phone.

 The common breakpoints are: